apriltuesday/eva-opentargets/README.md

 ### Trait curation

-These are processes to update the trait mappings used by the annotation pipeline and will need to be performed regularly to ensure new ClinVar data is mapped appropriately.
+These are processes to update the trait mappings used by the annotation pipeline and should be performed regularly to ensure new ClinVar data is mapped appropriately.

 #### Automatic mappings and curation spreadsheet generation